What they do

 Education and training

-You can work as a sheep farmer without formal qualifications and get training on the job.
-However, entry to into this occupation may be improved by obtaining a qualification in agriculture or a related area.
+It is possible to work as a sheep farmer without any formal qualifications and get training on the job.
+However, entry into this occupation may be improved by obtaining a qualification in agriculture or a related area.